brendanshaw14/Nuggets-Team-35/DESIGN.md

 The `server` takes a `.txt` file containing a _valid_ nuggets map specified by the user.
 This map will then be loaded by the grid module for use by the server and client.

+We anticipate only the server port and error messages to be written to stdout.

-All messages will be written to a log file.
+We anticipate all messages received and sent by the server will be written to a log file.

-> Briefly describe the inputs (map file) and outputs (to terminal).
-> If you write to log files, or log to stderr, describe that here.
-> Command-line arguments are not 'input'.

 ### Functional decomposition into modules
+We anticipate three main methods will be used in the server module to handle arguments, starting the game, and ending the game:
 * parseArgs- handles and verifies arguments
 * initializeGame- configures the `game` struct and loads the grid
 * gameOver- informs all clients that the game has ended

-> List and briefly describe any modules that comprise your server, other than the main module.
+Three other helper functions will also be written within server to pass to the `message_loop` method, in order to handle timeout and the messages themselves.
+*handleTimeout- ends the message loop after a certain amount of time *handleStdout- handles input from stdin- we are currently not sure if we will use this.
+*handleMessage- processes messages from the client and handles them accordingly.

+We also anticipate the use of two helper modules for our server, `grid` and `player`.
+* Grid- stores the current map itself and any other necessary information, such as the map parameters and the players in the game.
+* Player- represents a client in the game and is used by the server and grid for easy access to their information.

 ### Pseudo code for logic/algorithmic flow